RasmusRossetti/giveTake/frontEnd/README.md

 # Commands

-## 1. Initialize the project
+## 1. Install the project

 ```
-    npm init
+    npm install
 ```

 ## 2. To start the project